Proofs of network quantum nonlocality in continuous families of distributions

 In this work, we prove the conjecture formulated in Ref.~\cite{krivachy2019neural} for a certain range of the parameter characterizing the family of distributions.
+Our results are summarized in Fig.~\ref{fig:results}.
 In a first step, we reduce the problem of compatibility of the four-outcome distribution family of Ref.~\cite{renou2019genuine} with models of the form of Eq.~\eqref{eq:trianglelocal} to the compatibility of families of binary-outcome distributions.
 Later, we use the inflation technique~\cite{wolfe2019inflation} to rule out any such model for the binary-outcome families, which imply that the four-outcome distributions do not admit triangle-local models of the form of Eq.~\eqref{eq:trianglelocal}.
-Our results are summarized in Fig.~\ref{fig:results}.
+To our knowledge, this work constitutes the first successful use of inflation in a proof of quantum nonlocality in networks for distributions whose nonlocality could not be proved with alternative methods (e.g., those in Refs.~\cite{Chaves2015,Weilenmann2017,Pozas2019}).

-In the process, our proof produces a large family of network Bell inequalities for the binary-outcome triangle network.
+In the process, we produce a large family of network Bell inequalities for the binary-outcome triangle network.
 This family has the potential of deciding whether the set of binary-outcome quantum distributions in the triangle can be completely characterized in terms of triangle-local models, which is an important conjecture in the field~\cite{Fraser2018}.
 However, due to the outcome-reduction process of our proof being tailored to the family of Ref.~\cite{renou2019genuine}, the question of noise resistance remains open.

 \paragraph*{The distributions.---} The family of distributions analyzed in Ref.~\cite{renou2019genuine} can be generated via measurements on bipartite quantum states distributed according to the triangle scenario, and it has a simple interpretation in terms of excitation counts~\cite{Renou2020PRA,Renou2020PRL,abiuso2021quantum}.
 Consider the three sources in the triangle scenario distributing Bell states \mbox{$\ket{\psi^+}\,{=}\,(\ket{01}\,{+}\,\ket{10})/\sqrt{2}$}.
 These states represent an excitation being sent to the left ($\ket{10}$) or to the right ($\ket{01}$).
 Then, each of the parties measures the number of excitations received.
 Receiving zero or two excitations is associated to the states $\ket{\bar{0}}\,{=}\,\ket{00}$ and $\ket{\bar{2}}\,{=}\,\ket{11}$, and the space spanned by the one-excitation events is two-dimensional.
 The parties measure one-excitation events in superposition, determined by the projectors associated to the states $\ket{\bar{1}_+}\,{=}\,u\ket{01}\,{+}\,v\ket{10}$ and $\ket{\bar{1}_-}\,{=}\,v\ket{01}\,{-}\,u\ket{10}$, with $1/\sqrt{2}\,{\leq}\, u \,{\leq}\, 1$ and $v\,{=}\,\sqrt{1-u^2}$.
 The result of all the parties performing this four-outcome measurement on the shares received is a family of distributions, $P_u(a,b,c)$, given by